The tagline for the movie is: They went looking for our beginning. What they found could be our end.

 The acting was well done.
 I especially liked Michael Fassbender, Charlize Theron, and Idris Elba.
 Noomi Rapace is a great choice for the lead.
 The character she plays, Elizabeth Shaw, is a strong character in the same vein as Sigourney Weaver’s Ripley.

 The Bad: Overall it was a predictable story.
 A keen film watcher can determine what is going to happen.
-You could t]see the hidden relationships between characters.
+You could t]see the hidden relationships between the characters.
 There are almost no surprises.

 There are a few plot hole “huh” moments, like why does one person get affected this way while another is affected another way.
 The film leaves you with few answers and more questions.
 Will they be addressed in a sequel if there is one?
 Who knows.